 (The ball comes pre-pumped up — but it might need a few extra pumps.)

-I finally had the Aztec in my hands and I was simply amazed with its awesome Aztec drawings.
+I finally had the Aztec in my hands and I was simply amazed by its awesome Aztec drawings.
 I took a closer look at the unique custom dimples and stitched panels and was blown away.
-You can only find this kind of dimpled texture and superior quality on very high-end and pricey soccer balls (like the Nike Ordem).
+You can only find this kind of dimpled texture and superior quality on very high-end and pricey soccer balls like these premium ones.

 Comparing the Aztec with High-end Match Balls